Minsk Ghetto: History

 As in many other ghettos, Jews were forced to work in factories or other German-run operations.
 Ghetto inhabitants lived in extremely poor conditions, with insufficient stocks of food and medical supplies.

 On 2 March 1942, the ghetto's nursery or orphanage was "liquidated"; the children were buried alive in a pit after the murderers had tossed them candy: At that moment, several SS officers, among them Wilhelm Kube, arrived, whereupon Kube, immaculate in his uniform, threw handfuls of sweets to the shrieking children.
 All the children perished in the sand.
 In March 1942, approximately 5,000 Jews were killed nearby where "The Pit" memorial to the Minsk ghetto now stands.
 On 31 March, the Germans raided the ghetto to arrest Resistance leaders, and much of the ghetto, including the synagogue, was burned.

+Between July 28 and 31, 1942, the ghetto experienced its largest mass murder, with estimates of those executed ranging from 18,000 to 30,000.

 By August, fewer than 9,000 Jews were left in the ghetto, according to German official documents.
-The ghetto was liquidated on 21 October 1943, with many Minsk Jews perishing in the Sobibor extermination camp.
-Several thousands were massacred at Maly Trostenets extermination camp (before the war, Maly Trostenets was a village a few miles to the east of Minsk).
-By the time the Red Army retook the city on 3 July 1944, there were only a few Jewish survivors.
+The ghetto was liquidated on 21 October 1943, and 1,500 Minsk Jews were subsequently killed in the Sobibor extermination camp.
+Several thousand were massacred at Maly Trostenets extermination camp (before the war, Maly Trostenets was a village a few miles to the east of Minsk).

+Approximately fifty German and Austrian Jews from the Sonderghetto survived the war, mostly young men who were deported from the ghetto to Poland.
+There were only a few Jewish survivors remaining in the city when the Red Army retook it on 3 July 1944.
+Out of an initial Jewish population of 70,000–75,000 in Minsk, only 5,000 Jews survived, a figure that does not include those who fled before Germany captured the city.

+Soviet reaction

+The Soviet government was aware of the mass murder of Jews as early as November 1941; a booklet published in the same year mentioned the mass executions taking place in Minsk.

+In 1944, an article published in Pravda claimed that 120,000 people were tortured and murdered in Minsk.
+However, the victims were described as Soviet citizens, with Jews specifically mentioned only among those brought from Hamburg.